thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-09-26-heather-chelsea-show-fridman.markdown

 {% include image.html file='chelsea-manning.jpg'
    caption='Chelsea Manning at ‘A Becoming Resemblance’' %}

-The installation work <em>Probably Chelsea</em>, also included in the show, illustrated the multitude ways in which DNA can be interpreted.
+The installation work _Probably Chelsea_, also included in the show, illustrated the multitude ways in which DNA can be interpreted.
 It is a refutation of the outmoded notions of biologically inscribed identity, and a testament to the commonality that is clearly present even at the cellular level.

 {% include image.html file='heather.jpg' file2='panel.jpg'
    caption='Panel talk, Heather Dewey-Harborg, and critics and theorists Nora Khan, Christiane Paul' %}